How much is my Research Council funding award for?

 All Research Councils do allow leaves of absence to be taken from funded studies for medical and personal reasons, including maternity leave.

-Research Council students follow the same procedure as non Research Council funded students for applications for leaves of absence.
+Research Council students follow the same procedure as non Research Council funded students for applications for leave of absence.

 Retrospective leave of absence requests will only be considered by UK Research Councils under exceptional circumstances.

 I need an extension to the submission date of my thesis, what do I do?